530Digital/ECR_ECS/README.md

 # Version, build, and deploy to AWS ECS with GitHub Actions

-In this example we will use GitHub, GitHub Actions, AWS IAM, AWS ECR, AWS ECS to sematically version the repositories main branch, build and push a versioned image with semver and latest tags into ECR, and then restart an ECS task to deploy the `latest` image.
+In this example we will use GitHub, GitHub Actions, AWS (IAM, ECR, ECS) to sematically version the repository `main` branch, build and push a versioned image with semver and latest tags into ECR, and then restart an ECS task to deploy the `latest` image.

 ## Table of Contents